lloydstone/femah/readme.md

 		C:\Femah>Start-Build.bat

 ###Contributing###
+Please start with a small (very) pull request, the smaller and more focused the pull request the far higher the chance of it being merged in.

-1. Check out the current [Issues](https://github.com/lloydstone/femah/issues)
+1. Check out the current [Issues](https://github.com/lloydstone/femah/issues) and start commenting

 or

 1. Start a conversation by raising a new issue for anything you feel we should be working on